 Regular attendance and punctuality are essential for success in school.
 Parents are encouraged to schedule doctor and dentist appointments after school hours.
 The conditions under which a child’s absence from school shall be excused:

 1. Student’s personal illness - a doctor’s note may be required.

 3. Recognized religious holidays regularly observed by person’s of the child’s Faith.

 4. Extenuating Circumstances-Parent/Guardian must give a written request.
 An excuse is granted at the discretion of the Principal and/or Attendance Supervisor.

 5. Excessive absences require a physician’s statement.

-6. All absences are considered unexcused until a note is sent to school.
+6. All absences are considered unexcused until a written or doctor’s note is sent to school (phone calls not accepted).